abhijit-c/PhDApplications/README.md

           efficient high performance implementations on many-core and GPU architectures, and discontinuous Petrov-Galerkin (DPG) methods.
 - University of British Columbia
+- University of Indiana
+    - They run ISCAM
+    - January 15th deadline
-- UMD
+- University of Maryland
-- UMich Ann Arbor
+- University of Michigan Ann Arbor
-- UPenn
+- University of Penn State
     - Their AMCS program has what I want.
     - Jim Haglund does computational number theory too, which is sweet.
     - January 1st deadline
-- UT Austin
+- University of Texas Austin
     - December 15th deadline
+- University of Utah
+    - Yekaterina Epshteyn does research close to what I like.
+    - January 1st deadline

 ### Computer Science PhD
 - Colorado Boulder